 "But—you—you're the king!
 You have to!"
-Misaki was finally coming back to herself, and she was remembering that she doesn't have time to be talking about why he pretends to be a soldier when he himself was the King.
+Misaki finally came back to herself after the shock of Usui's reveal wore off, and she remembered that she didn't have time to talk about why he pretends to be a soldier when he himself is the King.

 Misaki shook her head.
-No. You have a mission.
-Do it.
-"Well then, Frost King, you know my message.
+No. Focus.
+"Well, then, Frost King, you know my message.
 Please stop freezing the flowers."
 She couldn't meet his eyes as she said this.
 She could feel them smirking at her.

 "Why?" he asked.